 Over the past few years, the tiny Persian Gulf nation of Qatar has created—from scratch—one of the most important museums of Islamic art in existence as well as a distinctive collection of modern and contemporary painting and sculpture by artists from all over the Arab Middle East.
 Now it is building a National Museum so large and complex that the structural engineering alone will cost some half billion dollars.
 How did the rulers of this parched and featureless desert peninsula—a place that until recently was peripheral even to the politics and culture of the Gulf itself—come to take such a far-reaching interest in the aesthetic traditions of the Arab and Muslim world?

 Over the past ten days, the alarming flight of more than 11,000 Syrians to Turkey—and the prospect of thousands more to come—has brought the international press to Hatay, the dusty Turkish border province with a large Syrian minority where most of the refugees have been put in camps.
-But while journalists seek to interview victims of Assad’s horrific crackdown, they have also had to confront a surprisingly recalcitrant Turkish government: for more than a week after the refugees arrived, access to the camps where they are being housed was denied; and Turkey has until now refused all support from international humanitarian agencies to deal with the crisis.
+With impressive speed, Turkey’s Red Crescent has launched a large-scale humanitarian effort to provide a safe haven for victims of Assad’s horrific crackdown.
+But while journalists seek to interview those who have fled, they have also had to confront a surprisingly recalcitrant Turkish government: for more than a week after the refugees arrived, access to the camps where they are being housed was denied; and Turkey has until now refused support from international humanitarian agencies to deal with the crisis.
 What is Ankara so nervous about?

-There are many ways to train for the New York Marathon.
-My own method involves running three days a week and watching as many running movies as possible—and not just films about famous runners or historic races.
+Kino InternationalAndreas Lust as a bank-robbing long-distance runner in Benjamin Heisenberg’s film The Robber There are many ways to train for the New York Marathon.
+My own method involved running three days a week and watching as many running movies as possible—and not just films about famous runners or …